Benjasco/sysmon-phishing-investigation/README.md

 ---

 ## **Overview**
-This project documents an investigation of a suspicious downloaded file using Sysmon logs.
+This project analyzes a phishing attachment using Sysmon event logs to trace its download, extraction, execution, and attempted external communication.

 ---